sajjadGG/book-python/advanced/oop/method-staticmethod.rst

 >>> User.from_json(DATA)
 Traceback (most recent call last):
-TypeError: from_json() missing 1 required positional argument: 'data'
+TypeError: User.from_json() missing 1 required positional argument: 'data'

 The data is unfilled.
 This is due to the fact, that we are running a method on a class, not on an instance.
 Typically while running on an instance,